 Is Turkey Better for Younger or Older Dogs?

 In most cases, a turkey will be better for older than younger dogs.
-This is not to say that you can’t give little bits of ground-up turkey to a puppy or young dog.
+This is not to say that you can’t add little bits of ground-up turkey to puppy food for young dogs.
 But, in general, turkey is much higher in protein, fat, and calories than comparable meats such as chicken or beef.
 Younger dogs need less of these things than an older dog.

 This is due to the fact that, with a puppy or younger dog, you want to watch how many calories they take in.
 You don’t want them to develop health issues from becoming obese.
 Older dogs tend to need a few more calories in the shape of proteins and fats.
 As a result, they are much more likely to benefit from a bit of raw ground turkey.
 The best senior dog foods are tailored to meet these nutritional requirements.